abdullahgulcur/Games/SpaceShooter/README.md

 <img src="screenshots/spaceshooter1.png" width = "599" height = "599">
 Game is running successfully by Microsoft Edge Browser and Google Chrome If you encounter any problems, send and email address abdullahgulcur2@gmail.com

 ### Requirements
--Project is made by using PixiJs Library.
+Project is made by using PixiJs Library.
--Any assets can be used.
+Any assets can be used.

 ### Game Rules
 -	Player has 3 lives.
 They will be shown at the top left corner of the game scene.
 -	Player will earn score points for hitting the hostile space ships and it will be shown at the right corner of the game scene.